 The RCHI Team

 Lawrence J. Vale is Ford Professor of Urban Design and Planning at MIT, where he is Director of the Resilient Cities Housing Initiative (RCHI).
 He previously served as Head of the Department of Urban Studies and Planning from 2002-2009 and is currently Associate Dean of the MIT School of Architecture and Planning.
-Vale is the author of many books examining urban design and housing, including Architecture, Power, and National Identity (Spiro Kostof Book Award), From the Puritans to the Projects (Best Book in Urban Affairs, Urban Affairs Association), Reclaiming Public Housing (Paul Davidoff Book Award, Association of Collegiate Schools of Planning) and Purging the Poorest: Public Housing and the Design Politics of Twice-Cleared Communities (Best Book in Urban Affairs, Urban Affairs Association; Best Book on United States Planning History, International Planning History Society); and After the Projects: Public Housing Redevelopment and the Governance of the Poorest Americans (Oxford University Press, 2019).
+Vale is the author of many books examining urban design and housing, including Architecture, Power, and National Identity (Spiro Kostof Book Award), From the Puritans to the Projects (Best Book in Urban Affairs, Urban Affairs Association), Reclaiming Public Housing (Paul Davidoff Book Award, Association of Collegiate Schools of Planning); Purging the Poorest: Public Housing and the Design Politics of Twice-Cleared Communities (Best Book in Urban Affairs, Urban Affairs Association; Best Book on United States Planning History, International Planning History Society); and After the Projects: Public Housing Redevelopment and the Governance of the Poorest Americans (Oxford University Press, 2019).
 He is also co-editor, with Thomas J. Campanella, of The Resilient City: How Modern Cities Recover from Disaster.

 Shomon Shamsuddin is an Assistant Professor of Social Policy and Community Development at Tufts University, where he conducts research and teaches courses in the Department of Urban and Environmental Policy and Planning, and Associate Director of RCHI at MIT.
 He completed a PhD in Urban Policy and Planning at MIT DUSP and received the Outstanding Dissertation Award.
 His research examines how social policy in housing and education influences urban inequality.
 His current work focuses on differences in institutional approaches to low-income housing policy and residential segregation and the causes of income disparities in educational attainment.
 Previously, he has worked as an architect, housing developer, and policy analyst in city and federal government.
 He holds degrees from Brown University, Yale University, and MIT.